Son Kuy

-Son Kuy or Chavay Kuy (ចៅហ្វាយ គុយ), also known as Oknha Son Kuy (សឺន គុយ), was the governor of the Khmer province of Trapeang (now Tra Vinh).
-He was beheaded by King Thieu Tri of the Nguyen Dynasty in 1841, in exchange for preserving the cultural tradition for the Khmer Krom.
+Son Kuy or Chavay Kuy (ចៅហ្វាយ គុយ), also known as Oknha Son Kuy (សឺន គុយ), was the governor of the Khmer province of Trapeang (now Trà Vinh).
+He was beheaded by Emperor Thiệu Trị of the Nguyễn dynasty in 1841, in exchange for preserving the cultural tradition for the Khmer Krom.
 Nowadays, the figure of Chavay Kuy has become a rallying call and a symbol of the separatist intent of the current Khmer Krom.

 Life

-Birth and rise of a military governor
+Birth and early life

 Chavay Kuy joined the army at age 20.
 He married a Cambodian woman named Phoeun in Chap Phleung village, Preah Trapeang province, in the modern-day province of Trà Vinh in Vietnam.
 He worked as a governor of that province which was still under the Cambodian king.

 Battle for Kampuchea Krom

-During the reign of the Emperor of Vietnam, Thiệu Trị, The Vietnamese came and oppressed the Khmers in what is now Southern Vietnam, forcing the Khmer Krom to abandon their Buddhist religion, custom, tradition, and language.
+During the reign of the emperor of Vietnam, Thiệu Trị, The Vietnamese came and oppressed the Khmers in what is now Southern Vietnam, forcing the Khmer Krom to abandon their Buddhist religion, custom, tradition, and language.
 The Vietnamese garrisons were commanded by Thy Ché.
 The latter ordered Ong Lov, an army commander, to attack the old Khmer province of Preah Trapeang.
 Five hundred Khmer pagodas resisted the Vietnamese oppression and Okhnya Kuy was their leader.
 Oknha Son Kuy had 5 close associates in arms: Phuchhuoy (or District Administrator) Kong, Mr.Meun Ek, Mr. Ta Mong, Mr. Tesa Saom (some called him Ansa Saom) and Mr. Ta Mono Ros.
 They courageously fought to deter the invading Vietnamese army alongside Oknha Son Kuy.
 Oknha Son Kuy was married in Preah Trapeang Provincial City to Miss Phoeun, daughter of Khmer farmers.